-Teachers, parents and individuals can use The Jaglo & Emerson Learn to Read site to use scientifically backed strategies to help learners move from early or beginning reading to fluent reading.
+Teachers, parents and individuals can use The Jaglo & Emerson Learn to Read site to use scientifically backed strategies to teach learners to sound out and fluently read words, phrases and sentences.

-2. Go to Placement Checks for phonics, sight words and sounds to see where to start.
+2. Go to Placement Checks for sight words, sounds, and phonics skills to see where to start.
 If unsure, start at the beginning!

 3. Work through the Big Sounds Pack and Sight Words along with the steps.